 Both cameras yielded exactly the same amount of meteors, 6 in total but after close inspection there were not exactly identical.
 This time around I had time synchronisation on.

 Due to weather conditions my evaluation took almost a month to complete.
 I tried to align the cameras as accurately as possible so that both cameras see same part of sky.
-In May we have usually low meteor numbers anyways and
+In May we have usually low meteor numbers anyways and further full comparative test is necessary.

 (group / mag)